Advanced-Computer-Lab-2022/KIMOS/README.md

         - a list of all the courses he/she is enrolled in on their profile.
         - all previously repoted problems and their statuses.

-    - request access to a specific course they do not have access to.
+    - Request access to a specific course they do not have access to.
-    - rate an Instructor and/or a course.
+    - Rate an Instructor and/or a course.
-    - solve a multiple choice exercise and submit his/her answers.
+    - Solve a multiple choice exercise and submit his/her answers.
-    - watch a video from a course he/she is registered for.
+    - Watch a video from a course he/she is registered for.
-    - open all the items inside a course he/she is registered for including videos and excercises.
+    - Open all the items inside a course he/she is registered for including videos and excercises.
-    - see his/her progress in the course as a percentage of how much of the course has been completed so far
+    - See his/her progress in the course as a percentage of how much of the course has been completed so far
-    - change his/her password or if you forgot your password you can receive an email to change a forgotten password.
+    - Change his/her password or if you forgot your password you can receive an email to change a forgotten password.
-    - write notes with markdown and drag it anywhere on the page while watching the video.
+    - Write notes with markdown and drag it anywhere on the page while watching the video.
-    - download:
+    - Download:
         - the certificate as a PDF.
         - the notes as a PDF.
-    - report a problem with a course.
+    - Report a problem with a course.
 The problem can be "technical", "financial" or "other".
-    - follow up on an unresolved problem.
+    - Follow up on an unresolved problem.
-    - request access to a specific course you don't have access to.
+    - Request access to a specific course you don't have access to.

 4. As a Guest you can :

-    - sign up for an account as an Individual Trainee using a username, email, password, first name, last name.
+    - Sign up for an account as an Individual Trainee using a username, email, password, first name, last name.
-    - select your country so that prices can be shown in you currency.
+    - Select your country so that prices can be shown in you currency.
-    - filter the courses based on a subject and/or rating or search for a course based on course title or subject or Instructor.
+    - Filter the courses based on a subject and/or rating or search for a course based on course title or subject or Instructor.
-    - view :
+    - View :
         - all the titles of the courses available including the total hours of the course and course rating.
         - a preview video of the course and the course outline before registering for it.
         - the most viewed/ most popular courses.
         - the price of each course and filter the courses based on price.
         - and accept the website/ company refund/ payment policy while signing up
-    - choose a course from the results and view its details including course subtitles, excercises , total hours of each subtitle, total hours of the course and price according to the country selected.
+    - Choose a course from the results and view its details including course subtitles, excercises , total hours of each subtitle, total hours of the course and price according to the country selected.

 5. As an Admin you can :

-    - add another Administrator with a set username and password.
+    - Add another Administrator with a set username and password.
-    - add Instructors or Corporate Trainee and create their usernames and passwords.
+    - Add Instructors or Corporate Trainee and create their usernames and passwords.
-    - view reported problems, see if they are already seen or not and mark them as "resolved" or "pending".
+    - View reported problems, see if they are already seen or not and mark them as "resolved" or "pending".
-    - refund an amount to a trainee to their wallet.
+    - Refund an amount to a trainee to their wallet.
-    - view course requests from Corporate Trainees and grant them access to specific courses if possible.
+    - View course requests from Corporate Trainees and grant them access to specific courses if possible.
-    - set a promotion for specific courses, several courses or all courses.
+    - Set a promotion for specific courses, several courses or all courses.

 # Code Examples
 ### Make a course public